rbnhmll/vue-workshop/vueJS_workshop--notes.md

 >  &#8627; vueJS_workshop--slides
 >  &#8627; &#8627; vue-slides.html

-Open this package up in your code editor of choice.
+Open this package up in your code editor.

 ---

 ### What is Vue?

-* Javascript framework from building front-end UI
+* Vue is a javaScript framework for building front-end UI and single page applications
 * In the same category as React, Preact, Angular and Ember
 * Helps you to create a more scalable and maintainable codebase